 Where And how To Authenticate Your Academic Documents In Nigeria

-Nigeria’s Ministry of Foreign Affairs is the statutory body responsible for discharging the duty of attestation and authentication of documents in Nigeria.
+Nigeria’s Ministry of Foreign Affairs is the statutory body responsible for discharging the duty of attestation and authentication of Nigerian issued documents.
 To get your academic transcripts certified and authenticated, follow the procedures below:

 - Visit the nearest Ministry of Education closest to you to submit all your educational certificates and documents for attestation and authentication.
 Expect to pay a small fee for this service.